GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-86/index.md

 description: >
   Chrome 86 is rolling out now!
 The file system access API is now available in stable.
 There are new origin trials for Web HID and the Multi-Screen Window placement API.
-There’s some new stuff in CSS, and plenty more.
-Let’s dive in and see what’s new for developers in Chrome 86!
+There's some new stuff in CSS, and plenty more.
+Let's dive in and see what's new for developers in Chrome 86!
 layout: 'layouts/blog-post.njk'
 date: 2020-10-06
 authors: